unlv-evol/PaReco/README.md

 Note: `PaReco` is tested on `python 3.7, 3.8, 3.9 & 3.10`

 ## Publications
-`PaReco` is complete open and free to be used and extended by researchers and developers.
+`PaReco` is completely open and free to be used and extended by researchers and developers.
 Incase you this tool in your publication, kindly cite the following papers:

 1. Ramkisoen, P. K., Businge, J., van Bladel, B., Decan, A., Demeyer, S., De Roover, C., & Khomh, F. (2022, November).
 [PaReco: patched clones and missed patches among the divergent variants of a software family](https://dl.acm.org/doi/abs/10.1145/3540250.3549112).
 In Proceedings of the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 646-658).